-Minh Mang Tomb, also known as Hieu Lang (孝陵, built by King Thieu Tri), is located on Cam Khe Mountain, near Bang Lang Junction, where the two tributaries of Huu Trach and Ta Trach form the Huong River, from Hue City 12 km.
+Minh Mang Tomb, also known as Hieu Lang (孝陵, built by King Thieu Tri), is located on Cam Khe Mountain, near Bang Lang Junction, where the two tributaries of Huu Trach and Ta Trach from the Huong River, from Hue City 12 km.
 Minh Mang Tomb was built from 1840 to 1843, mobilized to ten thousand workers and soldiers.
-The tomb has the architectural completely according to the eastern style.
+The tomb has the architecture completely according to the eastern style.

 The works are distributed on three axes parallel to each other in which Than Dao (Vietnamese: Thần Đạo) is the central axis.
 Among the architectural works are lotus lakes and hills covered with green pine trees, creating a charming and beautiful landscape.
 The head of Than Dao is Dai Hong Mon (Large Gate), the main entrance to the tomb, built of brick lime, higher than 9 m, 12 m wide.
 The gate has three aisles with 24 high and low roof leaves and some carvings of dragon shapes, which are considered typical of the three-entrance gate of Nguyen Dynasty.
 The gate is open only once to bring the king’s coffin into the tomb, then closed, the door must go through two extra ports are Ta Hong Mon (The gate on the right) and Huu Hong Mon (The gate on the left).